squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 0 0 * * * /usr/local/squid/bin/squid -k rotate
 }}}

+When logging debug information into cache.log it can easily become extremely large and when a long access.log traffic history is required (ie by law in some countries) storing large cache.log for that time is not reasonable.
+From [[Squid-3.2]] cache.log can be rotated with an individual cap set by SquidConf:debug_options {{rotate=N}}} option to store fewer of these large files in the .0 to .N series of backups.
+The default is to store the same number as with access.log and set in the SquidConf:logfile_rotate directive.

-== I want to use another tool to maintain the log files. == If you set ''logfile_rotate'' to 0, Squid simply closes and then re-opens the logs.
+== I want to use another tool to maintain the log files. == If you set SquidConf:logfile_rotate to 0, Squid simply closes and then re-opens the logs.
 This allows third-party logfile management systems, such as [[http://www.weird.com/~woods/projects/newsyslog.html|newsyslog]] or ''logrotate'', to maintain the log files.

+[[Squid-2.7]] and [[Squid-3.2]] and later also provide modular logging outputs which provide flexibility for sending log data to alternative logging systems.

 == Managing log files ==
 The preferred log file for analysis is the ''access.log'' file in native format.
 For long term evaluations, the log file should be obtained at regular intervals.
 Squid offers an easy to use API for rotating log files, in order that they may be moved (or removed) without disturbing the cache operations in progress.
 The procedures were described above.

 Depending on the disk space allocated for log file storage, it is recommended to set up a cron job which rotates the log files every 24, 12, or 8 hour.
-You will need to set your ''logfile_rotate'' to a sufficiently large number.
+You will need to set your SquidConf:logfile_rotate to a sufficiently large number.
 During a time of some idleness, you can safely transfer the log files to your analysis host in one burst.

 Before transport, the log files can be compressed during off-peak time.
-On the analysis host, the log file are concatinated into one file, so one file for 24 hours is the yield.
-Also note that with ''log_icp_queries'' enabled, you might have around 1 GB of uncompressed log information per day and busy cache.
+On the analysis host, the log file are concatenated into one file, so one file for 24 hours is the yield.
+Also note that with SquidConf:log_icp_queries enabled, you might have around 1 GB of uncompressed log information per day and busy cache.
 Look into you cache manager info page to make an educated guess on the size of your log files.

 The EU project [[http://www.desire.org/|DESIRE]] developed some [[http://www.uninett.no/prosjekt/desire/arneberg/statistics.html|some basic rules]] to obey when handling and processing log files: